theocjr/social-media-forensics/microblog_authorship_attribution/xai/lime/icassp_2022/README.md

 | **char-4-gram**    | **9.84 +- 7.98 (29.73)** | **7.96 +- 6.27 (22.78)** |

-Below is the same result for model [2].
+Below is the same result for the model [2].

 | **Representation** | **RAND**                   | **T-CONF**               |
 | :---               |           :---:            |          :---:           |